 Being secular, though rooted in Christianity

-First of six presentations by Stephen Batchelor to the U.S. Unitarian Universalist Buddhist Fellowship at the Garrison Institute, Philipstown, New York on 21 March 21, 2015.
+First of six presentations by Stephen Batchelor to the U.S. Unitarian Universalist Buddhist Fellowship at the Garrison Institute, Philipstown, New York.

 Spiritual but not religious

 ‘My answer won’t work for you.
 Your answer must be found by you.’
-At TEDxManitoba in January 2015, Iranian migrant Ali Ashtari talks about life under the ayatollahs in Iran and finding freedom on the meditation cushion in Canada.
+At TEDxManitoba, Iranian migrant Ali Ashtari talks about life under the ayatollahs in Iran and finding freedom on the meditation cushion in Canada.
 His interview with Ted Meissner for the Secular Buddhist podcast is well worth listening to – catch it here.

 John Peacock on secular Buddhism

-A short excerpt from ‘The Buddha doesn’t do “cosy”,’ a conversation John Peacock had at Barre Centre for Buddhist Studies in November 2014, in this part he answers the question, ‘How can we understand these texts in our secular culture, while respecting the traditions they come from?’
+A short excerpt from ‘The Buddha doesn’t do “cosy”,’ a conversation John Peacock had at Barre Centre for Buddhist Studies, in this part he answers the question, ‘How can we understand these texts in our secular culture, while respecting the traditions they come from?’
 You can find this complete conversation here.

 Going Back to the Source